-However, while opening your business up to the wider world is great, with this increased reach comes an increased risk of being targeted by fraudsters.
+However, while opening running your business globally is great, with this increased reach comes an increased risk of being targeted by fraudsters.
 There are a lot of scammers out there who are ready and willing to take advantage if they spot even the slightest vulnerability in your system.

-Video identification is a quick, convenient and incredibly secure method of verifying your customers identity online.
+Video identification, also knows as video kyc or video verification, is a quick, convenient and incredibly secure method of verifying your customers identity online.

-Having a secure video identification process in place makes it extremely difficult for them to commit any type of identity fraud.
-It is a major deterrent that will send the criminals packing and give you that much-needed peace of mind.
+Having a secure video identification process in place makes it extremely difficult to commit any type of identity fraud.
+It is also a procedure that guarantees the highest level compliance.

 Video identification can also be referred to as: